 Should you be convicted of filing a false police report, the sentence could be jail time, a fine or both.
 Additionally, civil charges may also be filed.
 Filing a false police report damages more than your victim.
 You will have a police record, which damages your reputation and may hinder a job search.

-If you have been charged with the crime of filing a police report, it is vital for you to have an experienced criminal defense attorney by your side.
+If you have been charged with the crime of filing a police report, it is vital for you to have an experienced criminal defense lawyer by your side.
 Contact the Deaton Law Firm for the right representation.